What happens after Nora leaves home: Limitation of Lu Xun's interpretation

-Nora's influence in Lu Xun's literary practice
+Nora's influence on Lu Xun's literary practice

-In 1925, Lu Xun wrote a short story, 'Regret for the Past (伤逝,'shangshi')', which follows a young couple's disillusionment of reality after they rebel against their own families.'Regret for the Past' is considered as a direct literary successor of Lu Xun's perspective on Nora.
+In 1925, Lu Xun wrote a short story, "Regret for the Past", which follows a young couple's disillusionment of reality after they rebel against their own families.
+"Regret for the Past" is considered as a direct literary successor of Lu Xun's perspective on Nora.
 Instead of focusing on unequal marital relationship like Ibsen did, Lu Xun addresses the evil of Chinese feudal family system and emphasizes on the importance of economic independence.
-The story shares similar problem of Lu Xun's Nora critique in its male-centered narrative.
-As Stephen Chan points out, the heroine Zijun in 'Regret for the Past' is the empty 'other' that exits only to be objectified for the male self's(her husband Juanshen's)reflection, as 'no authentic discourse for the other is represented'.
+The story has been criticised along some of the same lines as Lu Xun's Nora critique, as it has been accused of having a male-centered narrative.
+According to Stephen Chan, the heroine Zijun in "Regret for the Past" is the empty 'other' that exists only to be objectified for the male self's (her husband Juanshen's) reflection, as 'no authentic discourse for the other is represented'.